vk4bay/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 Set Generator Action on Timer Event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A single generator can be configured to perform multiple actions in response to different timer events.
-To achieve this, invoke :cpp:func:`mcpwm_generator_set_action_on_timer_event` for each desired event-action pair.
-The details of each action are specified using the :cpp:type:`mcpwm_gen_timer_event_action_t` structure.
+One generator can set multiple actions on different timer events, by calling :cpp:func:`mcpwm_generator_set_actions_on_timer_event` with a variable number of action configurations.
+The action configuration is defined in :cpp:type:`mcpwm_gen_timer_event_action_t`:

 - :cpp:member:`mcpwm_gen_timer_event_action_t::direction` specifies the timer direction.
 The supported directions are listed in :cpp:type:`mcpwm_timer_direction_t`.
 - :cpp:member:`mcpwm_gen_timer_event_action_t::event` specifies the timer event.
 The supported timer events are listed in :cpp:type:`mcpwm_timer_event_t`.